NoraCodes/diffusion-output-list/README.md

 If there is more than one URL in your pull request, please describe how they are related.
 If they aren't related, please make additional pull requests.

+Entries should be:
+- unique
+- alphabetical
+- as broad in scope as is appropriate
+- not begin with www or m subdomains
+- not begin with protocol prefixes (`http://`, `https://`)

 ## Removal Requests

 Please make a pull request using the template for removing domains or URLs from the list.